A Week in Whistler: Mountains, Bikes, and the Best Apres-Ski Scene in North America

 Bike rental (full-suspension): CAD 100/half-day.
 Bike park pass: CAD 75.
 Combined with the lift: CAD 130.

-The park has 70+ trails when fully operational.
-Even the green runs would be black diamonds at most mountain bike parks.
+The park carries 70+ trails when fully operational, and even the green runs would be black diamonds at most mountain bike parks.
 Whistler's trail builders are artists.

 Day 7: Departure via Squamish

-Left Whistler at 9AM and stopped in Squamish (40 minutes south).
+Leave Whistler around 9AM and stop in Squamish, 40 minutes south.
 The Stawamus Chief — a 700m granite monolith — offers a 3-4 hour hike to three summits with views of Howe Sound and the Coast Mountains.
-I did the First Peak (easiest, 2 hours return) and it was the perfect leg-burner to end the trip.
+The First Peak (easiest, 2 hours return) makes the perfect leg-burner to close out the trip.

-Reached Vancouver by 2PM.
-Caught a sunset dinner at English Bay.
-Flew home the next morning.
+You'll reach Vancouver by 2PM — time enough for a sunset dinner at English Bay and a flight home the next morning.

 What Whistler Costs